 WORCESTER ON-ROAD SECTION:

-Note; Heading south the trail crosses an old RR bridge over St Paul St where it currently ends.
-Future plans call for continuing the trail south via an old RR bridge over the old Blackstone Canal and Canal St towards the RI border.
+Note; Heading South the trail crosses an old RR bridge over St Paul St and another over the old Blackstone Canal and Canal St towards the RI border.
 The trail currently ends here as of 2023.
 The next section will traverse a 7 span viaduct to RI border and start construction in 2023.

 Note; Here a gravel path leads down to the old stone Millville Lock (1828) next to the Blackstone River.

 Continuing along the trail you'll pas by an old cement RR Whistle marker before coming to the Millville Lock parking lot at 2.4 miles.
 Cross Central St where the trail travels through a more residential corridor.
 Pass through a deep rock cut underneath some power transmission lines at 3.3 miles before crossing a high berm.
-The trail then turns off the old rail bed bringing you down to Adams St and the end of the trail at 3.7 miles.
+The trail then turns off the old rail bed bringing you down to the Adams Street parking lot and the end of the trail at 3.7 miles.
 The old SNETT crosses Route 146A before terminating at Route 146.

-CLICK HERE FOR MAP
+CLICK HERE FOR MA MAP

-CLICK HERE FOR MILLVILLE LOCK & TRIAD BRIDGE MAP
+CLICK HERE FOR MA-RI MAP

 LETTERBOX LAST VERIFIED ON